coder/docs/workspaces/workspaces-as-code/templates.md

 #### workspace.specs.kubernetes.image.value

 **Required**.
 The image to use for the workspace.
-The image should include the registry and (optionally) the tag, i.e. `docker.io/ubuntu:18.04`.
+The image should include the registry and (optionally) the tag, e.g., `docker.io/ubuntu:18.04`.
 If you omit the tag, Coder uses the default value of `latest`.

 You must have [imported the image](../../images/importing.md) into Coder,